wagtail/wagtail/docs/getting_started/tutorial.md

 # Your first Wagtail site

 This tutorial shows you how to build a blog using Wagtail.
-With this tutorial, you'll get hands-on experience with some of Wagtail's features.
+This tutorial gives you hands-on experience with some of Wagtail's features.

 A basic knowledge of Python programming and the Django framework will help you follow this tutorial.